-For students taking GEO 6938, there is a final, in-class, presentation (approximately 30 minutes) of a project by students that is given orally to the class.
-These students, as well as students taking GEO 4938 will generate a 10 page or less final report that describes the background and results of the project.
-Examples of such projects are to design a research study that identifies why there is spatial or spatio-temporal variation in a specific infectious disease, OR, how space-time variation helps identify the mechanisms of a chronic disease such as a specific cancer.
+There is a final, in-class, presentation (approximately 30 minutes) of a project by students that is given orally to the class and a 10 page or less summary report that describes the background and results of the project.
+Examples of such projects are to design a research study that identifies why there is spatial or spatio-temporal variation in a specific infectious disease, OR, how space-time variation helps identify the mechanisms of a chronic disease such as a specific cancer OR how spatial distributions might determine the strategy for vaccine delivery.
 This exercise is intended to use approaches highlighted in the course to identify alternative methods to solve the specific challenge and should weigh the practicalities, advantages and disadvantages of different alternatives.

-Shortly after the mid-term the student should provide a brief commentary (< 1page) to the instructor on the chosen topic to improve the likelihood of successfully completing the project.
+Shortly after the mid-term the student will provide a brief commentary (< 1page) to the instructor on the chosen topic to improve the likelihood of successfully completing the project.

 The report will be turned in to the instructor for review.
 Details will be provided during the course introduction and topic reviewed by the instructor.
-During subsequent weeks drafts of various portions of the report will be turned in, as assigned, with comments and reviews provided for later drafts.